Access graph: a novel graph representation of public transport networks for accessibility analysis: Methodology

 \begin{enumerate} \item Construct the standard graph representations: frequency-weighted P-space representation with edge weights representing service frequencies $f_{ij}$ (given as number of rides per hour) and in-vehicle time-weighted L-space representation with edge weights $t^{L}_{ij}$. \item Transform the edge weights of the P-space representation into average waiting time $t^{wait}$ in minutes, defined as half of the headway: $t^{wait}_{ij} = 30/f_{ij}$. \item Assign in-vehicle time weights $t^{in-veh}_{ij}$ to P-space edges by calculating the weight of the corresponding path in L-space (summing in-vehicle times on all consecutive links). \item Calculate the distance matrix $\mathcal{D}^{P^{wait}}$ of the waiting time-weighted P-space representation. \item Determine the distance matrix of in-vehicle times $\mathcal{D}^{P^{in-veh}}$ by calculating the in-vehicle time weights of the paths obtained in the previous step. \item Similarly, determine the distance matrix $\mathcal{D}^{P^{u}}$ of corresponding path lengths in unweighted P-space.
 Note that $([\mathcal{D}^{P^{u}}]_{ij} - 1)$ counts the number of transfers along the path between $i$ and $j$. \item Construct the generalised travel time matrix $\mathcal{D}$:

 where $J_N$ is an $N\times N$ matrix of ones, $w^{\mathrm{wait}} = 2$ is the waiting time weight and $w^{\mathrm{transfer}}=5$ min is the transfer penalty.
-The values are determined from the literature and reflect average passengers' valuation of time \citep{yap2024passenger}. \end{enumerate}
+The values are determined based on the literature on empirical behavioral analysis and reflect average passengers' valuation of time \citep{yap2024passenger}. \end{enumerate}

 Note that the entry $d_{ij} = [\mathcal{D}]_{ij}$ of the generalised travel time matrix represents the generalised travel time between stops $i$ and $j$.
 In the next step, the time budget $t_b$ is introduced, i.e. the maximum total travel time allowed.
-Then there exists an edge between nodes $i$ and $j$ if and only if $d_{ij} \le t_b$.
+In the access graph of $t_b$, there exists an edge between nodes $i$ and $j$ if and only if $d_{ij} \le t_b$.
 The adjacency matrix $A$ with entries $a_{ij}$ of the access graph is thus obtained from the generalised travel time matrix:

-The edge set of the access graph is thus time-budget dependent. $\mathcal{G}_A$ obtained in this process is an undirected unweighted graph.
-Although the standard graph representations are implicit in its construction, the edges connect nodes reachable within the time budget by following the shortest path.
-Therefore, node degree $D$ of $\mathcal{G}_A$ is a direct measure of stop-level accessibility.
-Specifically, it provides a gravity-type measure, using a time-based cut-off function.
+The edge set of the access graph is thus time-budget dependent.
+The $\mathcal{G}_A(t_b)$ obtained in this process is an undirected, unweighted graph.
+Edges in the access graph connect nodes reachable within the time budget by following the shortest path.
+Therefore, the node degree $D$ of $\mathcal{G}_A$ reproduces the cumulative opportunities measure of accessibility \cite{el2006access, kapatsila2023resolving}.
+The access graph as a whole can be thought of as a temporal network with consecutive layers representing the status of the access graph at consecutive values of $t_b$ and thus levels of connectedness at each time step \citep{holme2012temporal}.